project-alice-assistant/HermesLedControl/README.md

 - --gpioPin: Define the gpio pin wiring number to use when your leds use gpio
 - --vid: Define the vid pin wiring number to use when your leds use usb
 - --pid: Define the pid pin wiring number to use when your leds use usb
+- --matrixIp: [Matrix Voice] - Define the ip of your matrix voice, default: 127.0.0.1
+- --everloopPort: [Matrix Voice] - Define the everloop port, default: 20021